dotnet/csharplang/proposals/csharp-9.0/top-level-statements.md

 }
 ```

-The type for the synthesized entry point is named "Program", so can be referenced by name
+The type is named "Program", so can be referenced by name from source code.
+It is
-from source code.
-It is a partial type, so a type named "Program" in source code must also
-be declared as partial.
+a partial type, so a type named "Program" in source code must also be declared as partial.
-But the name "Main" is used only for illustrations purposes, the actual name used by
+But the method name "Main" is used only for illustrations purposes, the actual name used by
-compiler are implementation dependent and the method cannot be referenced by name from
+compiler is implementation dependent and the method cannot be referenced by name from
 source code.

 The method is designated as the entry point of the program.
 Explicitly declared methods that by convention